epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 - **Scripted Checks:** Automate ID scans or repetitive checks for large-scale exports.
 - **LLM Assistance:** Use Large Language Models (e.g., ChatGPT) to help interpret code, scripts, or complex outputs, especially when expertise is lacking.
 - **Communication:** Work closely with users to clarify file contents and expectations.
-- **Continuous Improvement:** Regularly review and update checking procedures as threats and research practices evolve.
+They should help you reconstruct any environment needed to open and inspect files.

 Special Note on Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~